consensual-hallucination/civitai-image-db/README.md

 # civitai-image-db

-Getting close to 4 million image URLs.
+Getting close to 4 million image URLs - updated weekly.

 Part of collection of records for stable diffusion generated images from civitai.com